-|Percuss/palpate suprapubic area.||A distended bladder can be felt in the suprapubic area.|
+|Percuss and palpate suprapubic area.||A distended bladder can be felt in the suprapubic area.|

 |Encourage oral fluids up to 3000 mL daily, within cardiac tolerance, if indicated.||Increased circulating fluid maintains renal perfusion and flushes kidneys, bladder, and ureters of “sediment and bacteria.”
 Note: Initially, fluids may be restricted to prevent bladder distension until adequate urinary flow is reestablished.|

 |Monitor vital signs closely.
-Observe for hypertension, peripheral/dependent edema, changes in mentation.
+Observe for hypertension, peripheral and dependent edema, changes in mentation.
 Weigh daily.
 Maintain accurate I&O.||Loss of kidney function results in decreased fluid elimination and accumulation of toxic wastes; may progress to complete renal shutdown.|

-|Provide/encourage meticulous catheter and perineal care.||Reduces risk of ascending infection.|
+|Provide and encourage meticulous catheter and perineal care.||Reduces risk of ascending infection.|